The theory of half derivators: Half pointed derivators

-defined on $\Dirf$ is a (strong in the sense of Cisinski) left pointed derivator. \end{lemma} Recall that $\Dirf$ is the diagram 2-category of finite direct categories.
+Recall that $\Dirf$ is the diagram 2-category of finite direct categories.
 These derivators $\D_\cW$ cannot be full derivators in general because arbitrary Waldhausen categories admit no notion of product or pullback square, although Waldhausen categories whose structure descends from exact or abelian categories do.
 To challenge our intuition, recall that in \cite[\S1.7]{Wal85} Waldhausen defines for any Waldhausen category $\cW$ and (co)homology theory on $\cW$ the subcategory of $n$-spherical objects, \ie objects which (co)homology concentrated in degree $n$.
-These categories are still Waldhausen but do not admit products, even when $\cW$ is an abelian category, as homology need not be appropriately concentrated.
+These categories are still Waldhausen but do not admit products, even when $\cW$ is an abelian category, as the (co)homology of a product need not remain in degree $n$.
 Waldhausen uses these cellular filtrations to prove various theorems in the rest of Chapter~1 of \cite{Wal85}.
 As an analogous example, categories of chain complexes valued in an abelian or exact category with bounded (co)homology are Waldhausen categories that do not admit all (fibre) products.

 Investigating derivator K-theory as an extension of Waldhausen K-theory is only possible if we are as general as possible with the input to derivator K-theory.

 \begin{remark} A note about historical definitions is in order here.
 Heller in~\cite{Hel88} defines a `left homotopy theory' to be (using modern terminology) a left derivator such that every discrete fibration $p\colon E\to B$ admits a right Kan extension along with a strange condition on the underlying diagram functors $\dia_E,\dia_B$ (his axiom H4L).
 In particular, this implies that left homotopy theories admit finite products, a situation we do not wish to replicate.
 But because sieves are a particular kind of discrete fibration, one in which the fibres are either a singleton or empty, one can view our definition as a weakening of Heller's (with the addition of `pointed').